Grow Marijuana Indoors

 Marijuana can be categorized into two main strains; cannabis sativa strains which are taller more ‘leggy plants and generally offer a more uplifting and euphoric high.
 Or cannabis indica strains which tend to be smaller more compact (good for stealth) and like it’s smell, offers a stronger more heavy stoned feeling.
 There are 100% pure sativa strains, 100% pure indica strains and an endless variety of hybrid strains, find them all seed strains here.
 Read more about the difference between Sativa vs. Indica.

-These days the big name seed companies make life easy and offer autoflowering marijuana seeds which flower at a certain point in their growth, feminized seeds which are 95% to 99% female and regular seeds.
+These days the big name seed banks make life easy and offer autoflowering marijuana seeds which flower at a certain point in their growth, feminized seeds which are 95% to 99% female and regular seeds.
 Of course you can also buy autoflowering feminized seeds to make life super automated.
 Learn more about genetics and the different seed types such as ‘white’, ‘blue’ and haze.

 Quick pro secrets to BIG BOOM YIELDS.